Old Dogs (film)

-The movie is dedicated to both Mac (who died in August 2008 and had his final acting role in the film) and Jett Travolta (John Travolta and Kelly Preston's son who died in January 2009).
-The film was panned by critics and grossed $96.7 million worldwide on a $35 million budget.
+The film is dedicated to both Bernie Mac (who died in 2008, marking this movie as his final acting film role) and Jett Travolta (John Travolta and Kelly Preston's son and Ella Bleu Travolta's brother who died in 2009).
+The film was panned by critics, but grossed $96.8 million worldwide on a $35 million budget.
 At the 30th Golden Raspberry Awards ceremony, Old Dogs was nominated in four categories: Worst Picture, Worst Actor for John Travolta, Worst Supporting Actress for Kelly Preston and Worst Director for Walt Becker.

-Canadian musician Bryan Adams wrote the theme song for the film, "You've Been a Friend to Me".